Yuki Yamada (darts player)

-Yuki Yamada (山田 勇樹, Yamada Yūki) is a Japanese professional darts player who plays in Professional Darts Corporation (PDC) events.
+Yūki Yamada (山田 勇樹, Yamada Yūki) is a Japanese professional darts player who plays in Professional Darts Corporation (PDC) events.

 Career

 Yamada first came to prominence in 2015, when he was one of eight Japanese qualifiers who played in the 2015 Japan Darts Masters, where he lost 6–2 to Gary Anderson, although he hit a 121 checkout, one of the highest in the tournament.

 He then represented Japan alongside Haruki Muramatsu in the 2017 PDC World Cup of Darts, where they let a 3–1 lead slip into a 5–3 defeat against the Spanish duo of Cristo Reyes and Toni Alcinas.

 His big breakthrough came in 2019, where he won a PDC Asian Tour event in Hong Kong, defeating Paul Lim in the final.
 He finished 5th in the Asian Tour standings, but thanks to Seigo Asada winning the PDJ Championships, he qualified for the 2020 PDC World Darts Championship.